Baixa, Alfama, Chiado and Belém are perhaps the four strong districts in Lisbon.

 At Baixa, you will find elegant squares, pedestrianized streets, old tramcars, street performers, huge diversity of tiled Art Deco shopfronts, street vendors trying to sell from souvenirs to flowers and street performers.

 Praça do Comércio ( Commerce Square) is perhaps the most magestic square from Lisbon.
-The symmetrical buildings of square were filled with government bureaus.
+The symmetrical buildings of square have nowdays government bureaus and some local shops and business.

 In the centre of Comércio you will be able to find a wonderful piece of bronze, an equestrian statue of the portuguese King José I.